Here are the Destinations to Choose for a Special Wine Tasting.

 The Capitals of Chianti

-The territories that lay close to the magnificent Florence and the city of Siena, are without doubt the undisputed lands of the prized Chianti.
+The territories that lay close to the magnificent Florence and the city of Siena, are with no doubt, the undisputed lands of the prized Chianti.
 Names like Val Pesa or the hills of Radda where the Castello della Volpaia stands are emblematic places of Italian wine production.
 Villages that are painted in the words of the poet Carducci, echoing in his “aspro odor di vino” (“bitter scent of wine”) which cheers the soul.
 Chianti is a territory to be savored, which accompanies its wine with its exceptionally tasty cuisine.
 Our experience tour in Chianti awaits you with a special visit to the Castle of Volpaia, a sophisticated and timeless place where you will discover one of the oldest wineries in Tuscany.

 Petra Wine in Suvereto

 The Petra Winery, designed by the Italian architect Mario Botta, faithfully follows the vision of its founders, Vittorio and Francesca.
 It is an enchanting structure, geometric and rational, that marries perfectly with the hilly terrain of the Val di Cornia.
 It is located in the heart of the Maremma, in Suvereto, one of the most beautiful villages in Italy, included among the routes of the Cities of Wine, the Cities of Olive Oil, and the Slow Food enthusiasts.
-A destination for many tourists every year that seek the simplicity of the wine making tradition, it offers fine wines, obtained from skillful mixtures of Merlot, Cabernet and Sangiovese.
+A destination for many tourists every year that seek the simplicity of the winemaking tradition, it offers fine wines, obtained from skillful mixtures of Merlot, Cabernet and Sangiovese.
 A vast assortment of red wines, but also of sweeter nectars, are included in the collection of the Petra Winery.

 Le Mortelle Antinori in Castiglione della Pescaia